History of the trucking industry in the United States: 1970s

 The Federal-Aid Highway Amendments of 1974 established a federal maximum gross vehicle weight of 80000 lb, and introduced a sliding scale of truck weight-to-length ratios based on the bridge formula, but did not establish a federal minimum weight limit.
 Consequently, six contiguous states in the Mississippi Valley (which came to be known as the “barrier states”) refused to increase their Interstate weight limits to 80,000 pounds, and the trucking industry effectively faced a barrier to efficient cross-country interstate commerce.

 The decade of the 70s saw the heyday of truck driving, and the dramatic rise in the popularity of "trucker culture".
 Truck drivers were romanticized as modern-day cowboys and outlaws (and this stereotype persists even today).
 This was due in part to their use of citizens' band (CB) radio to relay information to each other regarding the locations of police officers and transportation authorities.
 Plaid shirts, trucker hats, CB radios, and using CB slang were popular not just with drivers but among the general public.

 In 1976, the number one hit on the Billboard chart was "Convoy," a novelty song by C.W.
 McCall about a convoy of truck drivers evading speed traps and toll booths across America.
 The song inspired the 1978 action film Convoy directed by Sam Peckinpah.
 After the film's release, thousands of independent truck drivers went on strike and participated in violent protests during the 1979 energy crisis (although similar strikes had occurred during the 1973 energy crisis).

 The year 1977 saw the release of Smokey and the Bandit, the third-highest-grossing film of that year, beaten only by Star Wars Episode IV and Close Encounters of the Third Kind.
 During that same year, CB Bears saw its debut; a Saturday morning cartoon featuring mystery-solving bears who communicate by CB radio.
 By the start of the 80s the trucking phenomenon had waned, and with the rise of cellular phone technology, the CB radio was no longer popular with passenger vehicles (although truck drivers still use it today).

 Deregulation

 The Motor Carrier Act of 1980 partially deregulated the trucking industry, dramatically increasing the number of trucking companies in operation.
-The trucking workforce was drastically de-unionized, resulting in lower overall pay for drivers.
-Trucking had lost its spotlight in popular culture, and had become less intimate among drivers due to the increase of both motor carriers and truck drivers.
+The ensuing expansion of the trucking workforce depressed wages and job popularity.
 However, deregulation increased the competition and productivity within the trucking industry as whole, and was beneficial to the American consumer (by reducing costs).
 The Surface Transportation Assistance Act of 1982 established a federal minimum for truck weight limits, which finally standardized truck size and weight limits across the country for traffic on the Interstate Highways (resolving the issue of the "barrier states").